 QAA launches the UK TNE Quality Scheme, what it means for student feedback in transnational education

-Updated Apr 02, 2026
+Updated Apr 03, 2026

 What has changed with the UK TNE Quality Scheme

-The key change for institutions is timing and direction.
+The immediate change for institutions is both timing and emphasis.
 The UK TNE Quality Scheme comes into operation in August 2026, and QAA positions it as a sector-backed response to the growth, profile, and risk landscape of UK transnational education.
 QAA says the refreshed scheme was developed through consultation and is commissioned by Universities UK, GuildHE, and Independent HE, with support from University Alliance and MillionPlus.
 QAA also notes that the Department for Education (England) supports it, and that the Department for the Economy (Northern Ireland) and Medr endorse it.

 QAA's announcement makes the purpose explicit: the scheme is intended to help participants strengthen quality and the transnational student experience, while building trust in UK provision at home and overseas.
 As QAA's Deputy Chief Executive, Shannon Stowers, puts it: